 South African rand extends losses as power cuts highlight economic risks

-JOHANNESBURG, April 20 (Reuters) - The South African rand slipped on Wednesday, extending losses from the previous session, as severe power cuts and floods highlighted economic constraints in Africa's most industrialised nation.
+JOHANNESBURG, April 20 (Reuters) - The rand slipped on Wednesday, extending losses from the previous session, as severe power cuts and floods highlighted economic constraints on South Africa.

 The rand weakened nearly 2% on Tuesday, when state power utility Eskom ramped up scheduled power cuts following trips at its faulty coal-fired power stations.